nicolemne/paper-rock-scissor-naruto-game/README.md

 I have written all content on this website.

-I have had a some inspiration from the Love maths project, as well as [Carinaa](https://carinaaj.github.io/p2-rock-paper-scissors/) and [Emelie.](https://emeliehansson.github.io/milestone-pp2-rock-paper-scissor/)
+I have had some inspiration from the Love maths project, as well as [Carinaa](https://carinaaj.github.io/p2-rock-paper-scissors/) and [Emelie.](https://emeliehansson.github.io/milestone-pp2-rock-paper-scissor/)

 ###  Media

 I do not own any rights to the images used on this website.
 Please see the links below to where they have been borrowed from.

-The images of the water, fire, wind, rock, lightning and water was borrowed from [Naruto Fandom Wiki.](https://naruto-mighty-official.fandom.com/wiki/Naruto_Mighty_Official_Wikia)
+The images of the water, fire, wind, rock, lightning and water were borrowed from [Naruto Fandom Wiki.](https://naruto-mighty-official.fandom.com/wiki/Naruto_Mighty_Official_Wikia)

 The background image was borrowed from [Alpha Coders (Wallpapers).](https://wall.alphacoders.com/big.php?i=1010788)

 ###  Acknowledgments

-I would like to thank and acknowledge the following people, who has showed invaluable support throughout my second project:
+I would like to thank and acknowledge the following people, who have shown invaluable support throughout my second project:

 - Dan Ford, boyfriend and biggest supporter.
 - Mitko Bachvarov, my mentor at Code Institute, for the great help and support with my project.
-- Joseph Doble, for providing easy to understand explanations and help with my questions.
+- Joseph Doble, for providing easy-to-understand explanations and help with my questions.
-- Emelie, fellow student at Code Institute, whom I've also had great support from.
+- Emelie, a fellow student at Code Institute, whom I've also had great support from.
 - Kera Cudmore, for this README template.